 As you can see from the above, it’s a real paper trail when you are applying for a mortgage but if you want your application to run like clockwork you’ll need to put the time aside to get everything together.

-My own view is that it’s better to get all this at the outset and collate everything that the Lender could possibly ask for.
+Our view is that it’s better to get all this at the outset and collate everything that the Lender could possibly ask for.
 As this saves time and frustration later down the line if you’re subsequently asked for paperwork you could have had ready at the outset.